technovangelist/katacoda-scenarios/dash2020-101/4-work-with-metrics/finish.md

-Congratulations!
-You have completed the section of the Introduction to Datadog course focusing on how to install the Datadog Agent.
-Now you have seen how to install and configure the agent on both a virtual machine and on Docker.
-Click the Next button below to move on to the next step.
+So now you have a better idea of how to work with metrics in Datadog.
+You saw how to configure the Agent, how to enable integrations, review the included dashboards, and more.
+Click next then wait for the code to move on to the next section.